tsadja/cs131_notes_dev/_chapters/lecture/images_and_color.md

 - **Interreflection**: multiple surfaces causing multiple reflections

 ### Radiometry
-- **Radiance**: power emitted per unit area in a direction - directions specified by polor angle and azimuth
+- **Radiance** is the power emitted per unit area in a direction, and the directions are specified by polor angle and azimuth
-- **Irradiance**: total incident power falling on a surface
+- **Irradiance**: is the total incident power falling on a surface
 <p align="center">
   <img src="https://i.imgur.com/Tn8jTqq.png" width="400">
 </p>

 - **Bidirectional reflectance distribution function**:
-Model of local reflection that tells how *bright* a surface appears when viewed from one direction when light falls on it from another
+This function models the local reflection that tells how *bright* a surface appears when viewed from one direction when light falls on it from another
  <p align="center">
   <img src="https://i.imgur.com/8fXB83n.png" width="400">
 </p>